AutoConfig Filter Types

 parameter in the example above means that it will use the price of the history entry with number 6.
 The oldest history entry has number 0.

-How the history is built up is defined by the following parameters in the root level:
+The way history is built up is defined by the following parameters at the root level:

 "history": 7,